RyanMckenna95/Netflix-review-app/README.md

 This app is to allow users the write review for content available on netflix.
 It allows users to write reviews and score them between 1 and 10.

-I use a realm database to give persistence to my user saved reviews
+I use a realm database to give persistence to my user saved reviews.
+I have now updated it to a firebase database for its reviews.

+i have also changed the search feature to search the themoviedb API's movies.
+And created a details section for when an movie in the trending list is clicked.

 ##  Referances